SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

-In other words, there is an instant of time $t_{c}$ in the protocol's execution, such that: (1) before $t_{c}$, all requests are processed according to the distribution $\estdist$, and (2) after $t_{c}$, all requests are processed using $\newestdist$.
+In other words, there is an instant of time $t_{c}$ in the protocol's execution, such that: (1) before $t_{c}$, all queries are processed according to the distribution $\estdist$, and (2) after $t_{c}$, all queries are processed using $\newestdist$.
 This allows us to ensure security for \name even under dynamic distributions, as we detail in \S\ref{sec:security}.
 The invariant also ensures consistency during distribution change.
-In particular, since the change of distribution can result in a change in number of replicas for various plaintext keys, the invariant ensures requests from old and new distributions are not mixed together; this guarantees consistency by ensuring stale replicas from the old distribution are not updated incorrectly due to the new distribution by different \lii proxy servers.
-We show that our protocol guarantees the above invariant with a precise specification in\iffullversion ~Appendix~\ref{app:2pc}\else~\cite{suppl}\fi.

-\paragraphb{Handling failures} Failures during the above protocol are handled transparently by chain replication as \li, \lii servers are chain replicated.
-This ensures that even with failures during protocol execution, Invariant~\ref{inv:batch_atomicity} is still preserved. \maybeaddressed{B}{Do you achieve Invariant 2 even in the case of failures during the execution of the protocol?} The few additional local network round-trips ($10$-$100\mu$s) incurred are orders of magnitude lower than the WAN latency, and hence undetectable by an external adversary as we show in \S\ref{sec:eval}.
+In particular, since the change of distribution can result in a change in number of replicas for various plaintext keys, the invariant ensures queries from old and new distributions are not mixed together; this guarantees consistency by ensuring stale replicas from the old distribution are not updated incorrectly due to the new distribution by different \lii proxy servers.
+We show that our protocol guarantees the above invariant, with a precise specification in\iffullversion ~Appendix~\ref{app:2pc}\else~\cite{suppl}\fi.
+Failures during the above protocol are handled transparently by chain replication as \li, \lii servers are chain replicated.
+This ensures that even with failures during protocol execution, Invariant~\ref{inv:distchange_atomicity} is still preserved.
+As demonstrated in \S\ref{sec:eval}, \name can recover from such failures quickly enough so as to ensure that their effects are not perceptible to an adversary.